sandro-h/prom_rest_exporter/README.md

 It uses the excellent [jq](https://github.com/stedolan/jq) to transform JSON responses to numeric metric values.

-prom_rest_exporter runs as a process exposing one or more `/metrics` endpoints for Prometheus.
+prom_rest_exporter runs as a separate process exposing one or more `/metrics` endpoints for Prometheus.

+## Motivation

+Sometimes you want to monitor third-party applications that do not provide Prometheus-compatible metrics.
+If they provide other REST endpoints with valuable monitoring information, you can use prom_rest_exporter to make these available to Prometheus.

+**Note**: if possible, it's preferable to adapt the application to provide Prometheus metrics directly.
+This avoids operational complexity of running prom_rest_exporter in addition to the application.

 ## Installation